aws/aws-iot-device-sdk-java-v2/samples/FleetProvisioning/README.md

 </table>

 ### mqtt.QualityOfService v.s. mqtt5.QoS
-As the service client interface is unchanged for Mqtt3 Connection and Mqtt5 Client,the IotShadowClient will use mqtt.QualityOfService instead of mqtt5.QoS even with a Mqtt5 Client.
+As the service client interface is unchanged for Mqtt3 Connection and Mqtt5 Client,the IotIdentityClient will use mqtt.QualityOfService instead of mqtt5.QoS even with a Mqtt5 Client.

 ### Client Id
 As client id is mandatory to create the `MqttClientConnection`, or the constructor would throw an `MqttException`.
 Please make sure you assign a client id to Mqtt5Client before you create the `MqttClientConnection`.